Competitive ProgrammingEasy

 Minimum operations to make GCD multiple of k

-Learn how to solve the 'Minimum operations to make GCD multiple of k' problem.
-This detailed resource details brute force and optimized approaches.
+Detailed guide and Python implementation for the 'Minimum operations to make GCD multiple of k' problem.

 Problem Statement